pgale/lineage_15.1_Installation_TSV/README.md

 20. LineageOS may display the error **Speech Services by Google has stopped**.
 This is common and not a problem.
 21. Proceed to **Setting up Android for HA**

+## Setting up Android for HA use ##

+These setting are what I use on my devices.
+Feel free to modify as desired.

+1. On first boot, run through the setup process, select your Wi-Fi and set up as a new device.
+2. If you installed the OpenGapps, you will have a chance to sign in to Google.
+3. Protect your phone - I set Not Now, skip anyway.
+4. In Google Services, I deselect everything.
+5. Go to settings and set:

+    Display:

+        Brightness level - 100%
+      	Adaptive brightness - OFF
+        LiveDisplay - Display Mode - OFF
+        Style - Style – Dark

+    Advanced:

+        Sleep - 30 Minutes
+        Rotation settings - Auto-rotate screen toggle off/on (overcomes a possible bug) Tap to Sleep - OFF

+    Sound:

+        Set initial volumes as required

+  	Security & Privacy:

+  	     Screen lock - none

+    System:

+        Languages & input - check keyboard is set for your region Date & time - set automatic and time zone if not already set Hardware Switch Settings - disable both Camera Block Switch settings (your preference) About Phone - Tap Build Number until it shows you are a developer Status Bar - System icons - Battery - Don't show this icon (There's no battery so don't show this) (disable anything else to your liking)
+        Buttons - Volume buttons wake device - ON
+        Developer options:
+           Root access - ADB only
+           Android debugging - ON
+6. Install apps from the google app store (as desired).
+7. Arrange your icons as you like.
+By default, there are apps installed on the second page.
+I just drag everything across to the first page.
+Long tap and drag anything to 'remove' that you don't want on the desktop.
+As this won't be visible with Fully Kiosk running, it doesn't matter much but makes it a little quicker to navigate.
+8. Install a newer WebView if needed (with the benefit of potential performance gains) [Instructions below](#installing-a-newer-webview)
+9. Optional - turn off the annoying keyboard autocorrect (if you are typing in an email address and it autocorrects to some random words!)
+Settings - system - Languages & input - virtual keyboard - Android keyboard - Text correction - auto-correction - OFF

 ## Installing a newer webview ##

 At the time of writing, Lineage 15.1 ships with Android System WebView 100.0.4896.127.
 You can install a newer version if you like but you need to ensure it's compatible with Android 8.1.
 I've tried Android System WebView 125.0.6422.165 (arm64-v8a + arm-v7a) (Android 8.0+) which seems to work ok.
 In basic, non-scientific testing, loading a fairly complex web page app side-by-side, the newer version performed slightly faster.
 The mealie web app, running within an HA dashboard as a popup and loading the home page with recipe images, was around four seconds faster than the old WebView version.
 I swapped the WebView version over on both devices and saw the same performance increase, showing it wasn't some other setting affecting performance.